 Power of Fame and Attention

 The soft drink industry is notorious for using celebrity endorsers to help push their sugary drinks (check out a partial list of famous celebrities and soft drink brands).
-It’s not surprising that the bottle water brands use the same branding tool to build credibility and gain the coolness factor.
-Evian has used Maria Sharapova, the young and popular tennis champion, while the elite Fiji Water has uses the former James Bond star Pierce Brosnan.
+The top bottle water brands use the same branding tool to build credibility and gain the coolness factor.
+Evian has used Maria Sharapova, the young and popular tennis champion.
+While the elite Fiji Water has uses the former James Bond star Pierce Brosnan.
 Glacéau smartwater has used actress Jennifer Aniston to create a buzz around their relatively new brand.

 A Memorable Story

 Great brands always come with a great brand story.
 Many bottle water brands have great stories that would put National Geographic to shame.
 My favorite is the Fiji story or as some say the Fiji myth.
-Fiji Water, natural artesian water bottled at the source in Viti Levu (Fiji islands), is a leading premium bottled water in the United States and one of the fastest-growing brands worldwide.
-Here is their story of the world’s finest water and it should be for the price of $3.50 – 4.00 per litre (3 times the price of gasoline).
+Fiji Water, natural artesian water bottled at the source in Viti Levu (Fiji islands).
+Its a leading premium bottled water in the United States and fastest-growing worldwide.
+Here is their story of the world’s finest water.
+It should be for the price of $3.50 – 4.00 per litre (3 times the price of gasoline).
 For more on Storytelling.

-Water has no distinct taste, no unique colour, no smell and all water feels wet – physical there is no difference from one glass of water to another, so packaging is king.
-If nothing else is going to sell you, it must be the memorable packaging, beyond the great stories and celebrities who would never drink it if it didn’t look good.
+Water has no distinct taste, no unique colour, and no smell.
+All water feels wet – physical there is no difference from one glass of water to another, so packaging is king.
+If nothing else is going to sell you, it must be the memorable packaging.
+The packaging must fit the great stories and celebrities who would never drink it, if it didn’t look good.

 Packaging can help define a brand experience.
 Do you remember the first iPhone, iPad or iPod you unwrapped from its packaging?
 The simplistic and beautifully designed box with everything in its own place – clean and white.
 A perfect brand fit.